joinpursuit/Pursuit-Core-iOS/assessments/assessment-1.md

 **QO2.** Bind the ```color``` variable,

 ```swift
 var color: String = "Crimson"
 ```

-to a constant and print it to the  console using string interpolation so the final output is:
+to a constant and use it to print to the console using string interpolation so the final output is:

 ```
 In The Court of the Crimson King
 ```

 For _**QO3. - Q06.**_ Consider this code block: